FarEyeTechnologies/wednesdays-with-kubernetes/day3/README.md

 ## Steps: Apply the initial files

-Step 1: Apply the files located in the "otherservice" folder using the following command: kubectl apply -f <filename>
+Step 1: Apply the files located in the "ontherservice" folder using the following command: kubectl apply -f <filename>
 Replace <filename> with the appropriate filename in the folder.